Leeksov/EGSRAMBypass/README.md

 4. Build the project:

     ```bash
-    make
+    make package
     ```

-5. Install the tweak to the device (if required):

-    ```bash
-    make install
-    ```

-6. Restart the Epic Games Store and enjoy the removal of the 4GB RAM limitation!
+5. Restart the Epic Games Store and enjoy the removal of the 4GB RAM limitation!

 ## Usage
 Once the tweak is installed, the Epic Games Store will function without the 4GB RAM limitation, allowing you to run games that require larger amounts of memory.